Joanurp/Joanurp/README.md

 <br><br>

-- :school: I am student Statistics in Universidad National Colombia Sede de La Paz.
-- :technologist: I love using Software as a solution for every `Problem`.
-- :computer: I am a competitive programmer at `Codeforces`, `Atcoder`, `Leetcode`, `Codechef`, `Google Contests`.
-- :student: I’m currently learning `Computer Science` and `Software Engineering`.
-- :nerd_face: Always `learning new things`.
-- :thinking: I’m currently open for a new `job opportunity`.
+I am a statistics student with a strong interest in advanced regression models and the analysis of non-stationary stochastic processes.
+Always `learning new things`.
+I’m currently open for a new `job opportunity`.
-- :boom: You can visit [MY WEBSITE](https://cutt.ly/Ahmed_Hossam_Website).

 <br>

 ## <picture> <img src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Connect-with-me.gif?raw=true" width="100px"> </picture> Connect with me